IDV19300

 Wind forecasts are averages.
 Wind gusts can be 40 per cent stronger than the forecast, and stronger still in squalls and thunderstorms.

-Winds: West to southwesterly 15 to 25 knots decreasing to about 10 knots in the late evening.
-Weather: Cloudy.
-50% chance of showers.
+Winds: East to northeasterly 10 to 15 knots becoming north to northeasterly about 10 knots in the late evening.
+Weather: Mostly sunny morning.
+The chance of a thunderstorm in the afternoon.

-Winds: North to northwesterly below 10 knots tending west to northwesterly 10 to 15 knots during the day then becoming variable below 10 knots during the evening.
+Winds: Variable below 10 knots becoming south to southwesterly 10 to 15 knots during the day then tending south to southeasterly during the afternoon.
 Weather: Partly cloudy.
-50% chance of showers.
+60% chance of showers.
+The chance of a thunderstorm in the morning and afternoon.

-Winds: West to northwesterly about 10 knots increasing to 15 to 20 knots during the morning.
+Winds: West to southwesterly about 10 knots increasing to 15 to 25 knots during the morning.
 Weather: Partly cloudy.
-50% chance of showers.

 * Calls to 1300 number cost around 27.5c inc. GST, higher from mobiles or public phones.
 Marine forecasts are also available on VHF and HF radio.
 View the radio schedule on www.bom.gov.au/marine